spaar/key-manager-mod/README.md

 Start editing the Key Manager data by pressing the "Edit" button in the top right of the window.
 You exit edit mode with the same button.
 Create a group by pressing the "Add" button.
 Edit a group by pressing the "..." button next to its name.
 A window will open that allows you to change the group's name as well as assign controls to it.
+To quickly edit the names of multiple groups, you can cycle through them with Tab while focusing the name text field.
 Before assigning controls, you need to assign one or multiple keys to the group.
 To do so, exit edit mode, hover over the "Add new" field and press a key.
 To assign controls go back into edit mode, open the detail dialog for the group and press the "(Un-)Assign blocks" button.
 All currently assigned blocks will be highlighted.
 A button will appear that lets you assign all controls that currently have one or more of the keys of the group assigned to them.